Our ambition for respiratory disease

 About respiratory disease

-- Respiratory disease affects one in five people and is the third biggest cause of death in the England (after cancer and cardiovascular disease).
+- Respiratory disease affects one in five people and is the third biggest cause of death in England (after cancer and cardiovascular disease).
 Lung cancer, pneumonia and chronic obstructive pulmonary disease (COPD) are the biggest causes of death.

 - Hospital admissions for lung disease have risen over the past seven years at three times the rate of all admissions generally.